Professor of Surgery, Division of Transplantation, Department of Surgery, Emory University School of Medicine

 American Board of Surgery

 Dr. Larsen has made seminal contributions to the investigation of the immunologic mechanisms of transplant rejection and immunologic tolerance and is an internationally recognized leader in kidney and pancreas transplantation.
 He has been funded continuously by the NIH since 1996.
 The recipient of a prestigious NIH MERIT award, he has directed program project grants, center awards, and multi-institutional consortia.

-With his long-time collaborator Dr. Thomas Pearson, Dr. Larsen initiated the Emory Transplantation Immunology Lab, which has played a pivotal role in developing a new class of immunosuppressive drugs known as the costimulation blockers.
+With his long-time collaborator Dr. Thomas Pearson, Dr. Larsen initiated a transplant immunology research program that has played a pivotal role in developing a new class of immunosuppressive drugs known as costimulation blockers.
 One such drug is belatacept, which Dr. Larsen, Dr. Pearson, and researchers at Bristol Myers Squibb began developing in the 1990s as a less toxic alternative to standard immunosuppressants.
 In June 2011 the FDA approved belatacept in the form of the drug Nulojix for kidney transplant recipients.
 In 2015, the BENEFIT study, which was initiated in 2006 and led by Dr. Larsen and UCSF transplant specialist Dr. Flavio Vincenti, conclusively showed that belatacept had a better record of patient and organ survival than a calcineurin inhibitor.

 In 2012 Dr. Larsen received an NIH grant for nearly $20 million to lead teams of multiple investigators attacking the problems of immunosuppression from different but complementary angles.
 The connective focus is continued development of more effective co-stimulation blockers for near-term treatment of transplant patients and better strategies for the "holy grail" of transplantation—long-term, true immune tolerance of transplanted organs.